 - Incident/Alleged policy violation takes place. - Report submitted to Student Affairs for investigation. - No policy violation or suspect found.
-End of process. - Investigation finds policy violation and alleged suspect. - Conference held with alleged violator - Charges and sanctions agreed upon by Assoc.
-Dean (or designee for off-campus locations) and alleged violator.
+End of process. - · Investigation finds policy violation and alleged suspect.

+- · Conference held with alleged violator - Charges and sanctions agreed upon by Assoc.
+Dean of Student Affairs (or designee for off-campus locations) and alleged violator.
 End of process. - Assoc.
-Dean (or designee for off-campus locations) and alleged violator do not agree upon charges and sanctions. - Process is determined

-- Administrative hearing held by the Assoc.
+Dean of Student Affairs (or designee for off-campus locations) and alleged violator do not agree upon charges and sanctions. - · Process is determined - Administrative hearing held by the Assoc.
 Dean of Student Affairs (or designee for off-campus locations), if the policy violation does not appear to warrant dismissal or suspension from the University. - Graduate Studies Committee, if the policy violation could result in dismissal or suspension from the University. - Decision is made regarding the violation/sanction. - Student is determined not to be in violation of a University policy.
-End of process. - Student is found guilty of violation and accepts the sanction imposed.
-End of process. - Student is found guilty of violation and does not accept sanctions. - Student requests an appeal of the decision through the Dean of the Graduate School. - The appeal is denied.
-The process ends. - The appeal request is approved. - The Dean of the Graduate School reviews the case. - The original decision is upheld.
-End of Process. - It is discovered that there was : - Procedural error; - New evidence; - Inappropriate sanction. - The case returns to the original Graduate Student affairs group or another group, as determined by the Graduate Dean, based on findings.
+End of process. - · Student is found guilty of violation and accepts the sanction imposed.
+End of process. - Student is found guilty of violation and does not accept sanctions. - Student requests an appeal of the decision through the Office of the Provost - The appeal is denied.
+The process ends. - The appeal request is approved. - The Office of the Provost reviews the case. - The original decision is upheld.
+End of Process. - It is discovered that there was : - Procedural error; - · New evidence; - Inappropriate sanction. - The case returns to the original Graduate Studies Committee group or another group, as determined by the Dean of the respective school or college, based on findings.